ericshwu/ericshwu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a first year Ph.D. student at Gaoling School of Artificial Intelligence (GSAI) in Renmin University of China (RUC), supervised by Prof. Rui Yan and Prof. Yankai Lin.
+I am currently a first year Ph.D. student at Gaoling School of Artificial Intelligence in Renmin University of China (RUC), supervised by Prof. Yankai Lin.
 My research interests focus on efficient LLMs and their mechanistic interpretability.
 I am dedicated to enhance the fundamental capabilities of LLMs.

 # News within this year